Equicord/Companion/README.md

 - Adds "Test Find" on any webpack finds that will test whether your filter finds exactly one module (and not more or none)
 - Adds "Test Patch" on any patches you define in definePlugin() that will test that your find is unique and your match and replace works and compiles correctly
+- Adds "View Module" on any patches you define in definePlugin() that will show you the module you are trying to patch
+- Adds "Diff Module" on any patches you define in definePlugin() that will show you the module unpatched & patched

 To use it you also need to be using Equicord and enable the  "DevCompanion" plugin.
 Then just start Discord